Is it really worth it to pay for blogging courses? Well, I guess that depends on what you're looking to get out of the course.

 Good thing, IDGAF.
 This was my experience, and it is not something I wish on anyone, especially at a time when people are struggling to scrape by.
 So if you're looking for a bunch of information without any support but have to pay almost $1000 for it, then EBA might be for you.
 I go into more detail here (aka full review and lots more venting).

-Check out my full review of Billionaire Blog Club.
+Check out my full review of Billionaire Blog Club, now Dare to Conquer (DTC).

 Are Paid Blogging Courses Worth It

 After my EBA experience, I became extremely wary of blogging courses.
 I was determined to not buy into them anymore.
-However, I did find a guy that started a blogging evolution called the Billionaire Blog Club that is fascinating, and I signed on for $79 bucks when it was in its early baby stages.
+However, I did find a guy that started a blogging evolution called the Dare to Conquer (Formerly Billionaire Blog Club) that is fascinating, and I signed on to the $79 tier when it was in its early baby stages.
 Why?
 Because he is insanely kind and ridiculously helpful.

 Time and time again, Paul Scrivens has proven to care about the people he sets out to help through BBC.
 I have interacted with him and the entire group of people who bought into the group so much since I joined.
 There is no other group like it.
 They are helpful and so dedicated to blogging.
 It is such an inspiring experience.
 I'm not even an affiliate, but who cares.